-So, what can your organization do about the rise in cybersecurity incidents?
+So what can an organization do about the rise in cybersecurity incidents?

-In this article, we’ll take a closer look at security incidents in general, paying particular attention to cybersecurity incidents-what they are, the most common types, and how to prevent and mitigate them.
-Armed with this information, your organization will be better positioned to protect itself against future security incidents and to get started on the path toward worry-free cyber risk management.
+In this article we’ll take a closer look at security incidents: what they are, the most common types, and how to prevent and mitigate them.
+Armed with this information, your organization will be able to protect itself against future security incidents and to get started on the path toward worry-free cyber risk management.

 What Is a Security Incident?

-A security incident is any event related to compromised data resulting from nonexistent or failed protective security measures.
-In the cybersecurity realm, an information security incident or a cybersecurity incident is a security incident that involves the unauthorized access, use, disclosure, breach, modification or destruction of data.
+A security incident is any event related to compromised data resulting from missing or failed security measures.
+Specifically in cybersecurity, an information security incident involves the unauthorized access, use, disclosure, breach, modification, or destruction of data.

-Typically, an event is categorized as a ‘security incident’ when it is widespread enough that it disrupts your normal business operations.
-Unlike a ‘security event,’ which is a singular incident that usually doesn’t have a palpable impact on your organization, a security incident is a more serious problem-and it doesn’t necessarily need to end with a successful attack in order for it to necessitate a response from your organization.
+Typically an event is categorized as a “security incident” when it is widespread enough to disrupt your normal business operations.
+That’s not the same as a “security event,” which is a single incident that usually doesn’t disrupt your organization.
+A security incident is a more serious problem – and it doesn’t necessarily need to be a successful attack to necessitate a response from your organization.

-A cybersecurity security incident could be anything from a potential threat to a successful attack-just because your information wasn’t compromised doesn’t mean you should ignore the incident altogether.
-Whenever a security incident occurs-whether it’s successful or not-it should result in a serious examination and/or overhaul of the current tools, policies, and procedures you have in place to prevent similar events from happening again in the future.
+A cybersecurity security incident could be anything from a potential threat to a successful attack; just because your information wasn’t compromised doesn’t mean you should ignore the incident altogether.
+Any security incident occurs, successful or not, should result in a review of the tools, policies, and procedures you have in place to prevent similar events from happening again.

-In many cases, the result of a cybersecurity incident involving unauthorized access and disclosure of sensitive information including personally identifiable information is a data breach- an incident that can have huge financial and reputational impacts on the victim.
-In 2021, the average cost of a data breach was $4.24 million, a figure which is likely to grow exponentially in the coming years.
-For businesses in specific industries, there’s the additional consideration for regulatory compliance-additional fines, fees, and even legal action in the most extreme cases.
+In many cases, the result of a cybersecurity incident is a breach of personal data.
+Such incidents can inflict huge financial and reputational harm on the victim.
+In 2021 the average cost of a data breach was $4.24 million, a figure which is likely to grow considerably in the coming years.
+Businesses also face additional costs for regulatory fines, fees, and even legal action in extreme cases.

 What Are the Most Common Types of Security Incidents?